simonmesmith/keras-lstm-boilerplate/README.md

 1. Downloaded a [database of drugs](https://www.fda.gov/downloads/Drugs/InformationOnDrugs/UCM527389.zip) from the [FDA's website](https://www.fda.gov/drugs/informationondrugs/ucm079750.htm)
 2. Massaged data to:
-a.
-Remove generic names (rule: if a drug name is the same as the active ingredient, it's a generic name, so remove)
+    1. Remove generic names (rule: if a drug name is the same as the active ingredient, it's a generic name, so remove)
-b.
-Remove duplicate names
+    2. Remove duplicate names